Publications

 Generative-Discriminative Mean Field Distribution Approximation in Multi-agent Reinforcement Learning

-Published in RL Conference, 2024
+Published in Coordination and Cooperation in Multi-Agent Reinforcement Learning Workshop - RL Conference, 2024

 Download Paper